Rajithkonara/Acme-product-service/README.md

 java -jar target/product-service-1.0.0-SNAPSHOT.jar
 ```
 - Insert the sample data available in src/main/resources/script.sql to the product table
+- Use the provided postman collection in src/main/resources/Acme.postman_collection.json to try out the API's
 ### Reference Documentation
 For further reference, please consider the following sections: